What to do when the Surgery is closed

 Oxfordshire, please contact NHS Direct on 0845 4647.

 To download NHS 111 information in a different language please visit NHS Choices website - http://bit.ly/JIAzHX

 If for any reason, you aren't able to get connected to NHS 111 then call 0845 3458995

 There is a Minor Injuries Unit based at the Witney Community Hospital.
-This is a "drop-in" facility for minor injuries such as burns, bites and sprains and emergency contraception only and is open daily between 10:00 - 22:00.
+This is a "drop-in" facility for minor injuries such as burns, bites, cuts, knocks and sprains and is open daily between 10:00 - 22:00.